List of Mood Disorders

 How are mood disorders treated?

-As there are a wide range of mood disorders that also significantly differ in their presentation, there are also different methods typically used to treat mood disorders.
+As there are a wide range of mood disorders that also significantly differ in their presentation, there are also different methods that a mental health professional typically uses to treat mood disorders.
 This includes the following:

 Psychotherapy